robpomeroy/BrightOS/docs/Features.md

 Allow-/block-listing is an option, but that requires a lot of maintenance.
 Suggestions for improvement in this area are welcome.

+We run a daily script to add a selection of Adblock Plus lists to Privoxy's filters.
+These mainly reduce adverts and known malware domains.

 ## Web browsing

 Firefox (if `firefox_install` is enabled in `config.yml`) is installed with a